Top of site

 Safety and Disaster Prevention: Typhoons and Heavy Rain

-The areas of low pressure that occur over tropical seas are called tropical cyclones, and a tropical cyclone that is in a low pressure area in the northwest Pacific or South China Sea and whose maximum wind velocity is equal to or greater than 17 m/second (category 8) is called a typhoon.
+The areas of low pressure that occur over tropical seas are called tropical cyclones, and a tropical cyclone that is in a low pressure area in the northwest Pacific or South China Sea, and whose maximum wind velocity is equal to or greater than 17 m/second (category 8), is called a typhoon.

-Heavy Rain
+Torrential Rain

-Characteristics of Heavy Rain
+Characteristics of Torrential Rain

 Rain patterns in relation to natural disasters

-Simple classification of rain patterns
+Simple classification of rain patterns:

 1. Short, heavy spans of rain (1 to 2 hours)